I know that you’re thinking:

 - Transaction cost is a killer, reduce it as much as possible

-- You must have adequate capital size – the larger your capital base, the better you’ll survive
+- Aside from good day trading techniques, you must have adequate capital size – the larger your capital base, the better you’ll survive

 - Have at least 12 months of living expenses covered